 - 30 ml whole milk, as needed

-- Add the yeast, milk, and 1 tablespoon (15 g) sugar into the bowl of an electric stand mixer and mix well.
+- Make the dough.
+Add the yeast, milk, and 1 tablespoon (15 g) sugar into the bowl of an electric stand mixer and mix well.
 Set to one side for 15 minutes until foamy.
-Into that mixture add the flour, remaining sugar, salt, eggs and vanilla bean paste and using the dough hook, mix on low for 5 minutes until the dough comes together.
+Into that mixture, add the flour, remaining sugar, salt, eggs and vanilla bean paste and using the dough hook, mix on low for 5 minutes until the dough comes together.

-- Tip the dough onto a greased worktop and pull the corners into the centre.
-Turn over so that the seams are underneath and place the dough ball in a greased bowl and cover with plastic wrap and let rise in a warm place for approximately 1½ hours.
+- First rise and refrigeration.
+Tip the dough onto a greased worktop and pull the corners into the centre.
+Turn over so that the seams are underneath and place the dough ball in a greased bowl and cover with plastic wrap.
+Let the dough rise in a warm place for approximately 1½ hours.
 Once doubled in size, gently punch down the dough, form it into a rectangle and wrap it in plastic wrap.
 Refrigerate for 2 hours or freeze for 45 minutes (my preferred option).
 This step is optional, but chilling the dough now makes it much easier to roll and shape later.

-- Preheat the oven to 180°C (350°F).
+- Place in the pan.
+Place the cinnamon rolls on their sides with the scroll facing up in the cake pan.
+Leave room around each roll.Second rise, then bake.
+Cover dish with plastic wrap and let rise in a warm place for 45 minutes until they have expanded by about half of their original volume—Preheat the oven to 180°C (350°F).
 Remove plastic wrap and bake the cinnamon rolls for 25-30 minutes until golden brown.
-Half-way through, cover with foil so as not to brown too much.
+Halfway through, cover with foil so as not to brown too much.

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.